When AI robots

 Other Capitalist-Compatible Mechanisms:

-create a more direct link between AI's benefits and
+direct link between AI's benefits and citizen income.

 |